thinktecture/relayserver/docs/development-getting-started.md

 - Connector
   This component will be installed on-premises at tenants.

-   - Needs access to identity server through public url.
+   - Needs access to identity provider through public url.
    - Needs access to relay server through public url.

 - Seq